edinburgh-napier/SET09102/notes/unit6_applications/human_factors.md

 # Human Factors in Software Engineering

-# Other people

 If you think about software engineering as simply writing code, it is easy to overlook the other people who have an interest in the software products that you are creating.
-The tour below illustrates some of the most important ones.
+Fig. 1 illustrates some of the most important ones.

 ![Fig. 1.
 Other people](images/other_people.gif){: standalone #fig1 data-title="Other people" }

 ## Stakeholder analysis